LinkedIn

 Account lists: Mirror your ICP/TAM segments.
 Save 50-100 priority accounts per list.

-Signals to watch: New roles, hiring, funding, product launches, tech installs—great reasons to comment/DM.
+Signals to watch: New roles, hiring, funding, product launches, tech installs - great reasons to comment/DM.

 Content that earns DMs

-Observation posts: "3 ways {{industry}} vendors lose deals at quote."
+"3 ways industry vendors lose deals at quote."
 Tag the company type, not the person.

-Mini case threads: Problem → what you changed → result → "Comment 'microsite' for the template."
+Problem → what you changed → result → "Comment 'microsite' for the template."

-How-to carousels: Native PDF posts perform well.
+Native PDF posts perform well.
 Include a slide offering a personalized microsite.

-Tip: If you must include a link, add the microsite in the first comment or DM after engagement to avoid throttling.
+Add the microsite in the first comment or DM after engagement to avoid throttling.

 Outreach workflow (manual)

-Engage: Like + meaningful comment on a recent post from the person or company.
+Like + meaningful comment on a recent post from the person or company.

-Connect: Note: "Loved your post on {{topic}}—we built a quick one-pager for {{company}} if useful."
+Note: "Loved your post on topic - we built a quick one-pager for company if useful."

-"Quick favor—I made a 1-page overview for {{company}} showing how we'd handle {{pain}}.
+Keep it under 80 words: "Quick favor - I made a 1-page overview for company showing how we'd handle pain.
 If you'd like it, I'll send the link."
+Send microsite on consent, not upfront.

-"Saw you skimmed the page—want a 5-min walkthrough, or should I tweak it for {{stakeholder}}?"
+If your pixel sees a visit, reply within hours: "Saw you skimmed the page - want a 5-min walkthrough, or should I tweak it for stakeholder?"

 Using InMail (when you're not connected)

-Subject: Outcome + relevance ("Cut PO cycle time at {{peer}}").
+Outcome + relevance.
+Example: "Cut PO cycle time at peer"

-Open: One sentence that proves you did your homework.
+One sentence that proves you did your homework.

-Offer: "Happy to spin a 1:1 page for {{company}}—30s skim.
+"Happy to spin a 1:1 page for company - 30s skim.
 Want it?"

 Where microsites fit on LinkedIn

-DM hook: "We built this page for {{company}}—it shows exactly how we'd handle {{use-case}}."
+"We built this page for company - it shows exactly how we'd handle use-case."

-Post CTA: "Comment 'demo' and I'll create a 1:1 page for your company."
+"Comment 'demo' and I'll create a 1:1 page for your company."

-Event follow-up: After webinars or Lives, drop a personalized microsite to attendees by role.
+After webinars or Lives, drop a personalized microsite to attendees by role.

-Team assists: Sales posts the ask; Marketing fulfills the microsites within 24 hours.
+Sales posts the ask; Marketing fulfills the microsites within 24 hours.

 Metrics that matter

-Microsite clicks & time on page (account-level intent).
+Clicks and time on page (account-level intent).

-Meetings set per 100 DMs (optimize copy and targeting, not volume).
+Meetings per 100 DMs

-At-risk signals: Low impressions, message restrictions → slow down and improve relevance.
+Low impressions, message restrictions → slow down and improve relevance.

 Guardrails & common pitfalls